-ST:EPS or ‘Safer Travel: Enabling Primary Schools’ is about helping schools to promote safe, active travel for children not just on the journey to and from school but for life.
+ST:EPS or ‘Safe Travel: Enabling Pupils and Schools’ is about helping schools to promote safe, active travel for children not just on the journey to and from school but for life.

 We’ve created the ST:EPS project to help schools easily access the resources they need to achieve this – guidance, information, products, award schemes, funding, curriculum materials as well as support from the business community.

 The project is still in its pilot stage but these are the key aspects to all ST:EPS projects:

 1. Guiding schools to existing resources

 Schools are busy places and teachers don’t have a lot of time to hunt for extra resources… so we want to make it easy.